Yankees, Tigers Involved in Brawl; Miguel Cabrera, Austin Romine Ejected

 Yankees, Tigers Involved in Brawl; Miguel Cabrera, Austin Romine EjectedAugust 24, 2017

-A fight that started between Miguel Cabrera and Austin Romine led to the benches clearing in Thursday's matchup between the New York Yankees and Detroit Tigers.
+A fight that started between Miguel Cabrera and Austin Romine led the benches to clear in Thursday's matchup between the New York Yankees and Detroit Tigers.

 Jason Beck of MLB.com and Mike Mazzeo of the New York Daily News described the early action: